scarhead7/CIT160-examples/C/basics/README.md

 # Suggested order of tutorials

+* Read the conditional-regular first.
+The conditional-tertiary is somewhat advanced.
-It would probably be best to start with the do-while loop, then move to the while loop, and then the for loop.
+* It would probably be best to start with the do-while loop, then move to the while loop, and then the for loop.